demisto/content/Packs/MicrosoftGraphListener/Integrations/MicrosoftGraphListener/README.md

 Microsoft Graph grants Cortex XSOAR authorized access to a user's Microsoft Outlook mail data in a personal account or organization account.
 This integration was integrated and tested with version 1.0 of Microsoft Graph Mail Single User

+## Fetch Incidents
+The integration imports email messages from the destination folder in the target mailbox as incidents.
+If the message contains any attachments, they are uploaded to the War Room as files.
+If the attachment is an email (item attachment), Cortex XSOAR fetches information about the attached email and downloads all of its attachments (if there are any) as files.
+To use Fetch incidents, configure a new instance and select the Fetches incidents option in the instance settings.

+## OData Usage
+The OData parameter can be used to create different queries for the `msgraph-mail-list-emails` and `msgraph-mail-get-email` commands.
+Please see [OData Docs](https://docs.microsoft.com/en-us/graph/query-parameters) for detailed information.
+Examples:
+!msgraph-mail-list-emails odata=&quot;$select=from&quot;
+!msgraph-mail-list-emails odata=&quot;$filter=from/emailAddress/address eq &#39;azure-noreply@microsoft.com&#39;&quot;
+!msgraph-mail-list-emails odata=&quot;$filter=sentDateTime gt 2020-03-25T09:35:23Z and sentDateTime lt 2020-03-25T12:04:47Z&quot;

+NOTE:
+The query parameter `$filter` is not supported when using the `search` parameter.

+## Authentication
+For more details about the authentication used in this integration, see [Microsoft Integrations - Authentication](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication).

+Note: For this integration, you cannot use a "Shared mailbox" regardless of the authentication method used.

+### Required Permissions
+The following permissions are required for all commands:
+1. Mail.ReadWrite - Delegated
+2. Mail.Send - Delegated
+3. User.Read - Delegated

 ## Configure Microsoft Graph Mail Single User on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.